gator1/rundoo/app/README.md

 cd ~/HOME/your path/app
 psql -h localhost -p 5432  -U postgres -d rundoo -f setup.sql
 ```
-You can also fill in some entries for the database
+You can also fill in some entries for the database with mock datain mockdata.sql.
 ```sh
 psql -h localhost -p 5432  -U postgres -d rundoo -f mockdata.sql
 ```